hnakamur/icu-deb/source/samples/ufortune/readme.txt

 To Build ufortune on Windows
     1. Install and build ICU
-    2. In MSVC, open the workspace file icu\samples\ufortune\ufortune.sln
+    2. In MSVC, open the workspace file icu\samples\ufortune\ufortune.dsw
     3. Choose a Debug or Release build.
     4. Build.